cpuchain/cpuchain-wallet/README.md

 # CPUchain Web Wallet

+### Notice

+Web Wallet is now on maintenace mode since we are upgrading the wallet itself with updated dependencies

 Nice and simple web wallet with robust [Blockbook](https://github.com/cpuchain/blockbook) backend :3

 Feel free to modify/use it in your projects :D